-In the margin of the Code, the European legislators also adopted an amended Regulation on BEREC and a Regulation inserting caps on intra-EU call and SMS prices (i.e., calls and SMS to another EU country).
-The new caps will take effect as from 15 May 2019 at 19 eurocents/minute for calls and 6 eurocents/minute for SMS.
+In the context of the EU telecom review adopted at the end of 2018, the European legislators also adopted a Regulation, imposing caps on intra-EU calls and SMS prices (calls and SMS to another EU country).
+The new caps took effect on 15 May 2019 for consumers at 19 eurocents/minute for calls and 6 eurocents/min for SMS.